viallog

 Who this is for

-You're already running structured protocols.
-You've got a vial in the fridge whose reconstitution date is in a different note than the dosing schedule that's in a different note than the body-map drawing on a sticky.
+You're already running structured protocols — TRT, GLP-1s, peptides, or anything else on a schedule.
+The reconstitution date is in one note, the dosing schedule in another, and the site log on a sticky.
 You want one place that holds all of it, treats your data like data, and stays out of your way.

 Ready to stop tracking in three places?